David W. Wood: Career

 After obtaining his undergraduate degrees, Wood started working on high-viscosity mucopolysaccharide fermentation development at CP Kelco in San Diego, California.
 Soon after, he joined Amgen in 1991, the same year that Amgen received FDA approval for Neupogen.
 This recombinant protein cytokine drug induces white blood cell production to fight infections in immunocompromised cancer patients after undergoing chemotherapy or radiation treatment.
-Wood worked on the GMP fermentation team to manufacture Neupogen (rhG-CSF) between 1991-1993.
+Wood worked on the GMP fermentation team to manufacture Neupogen (rhG-CSF) between 1991 and 1993.
 Neupogen became one of the most successful biotech drugs at that time and second blockbuster for Amgen after Epogen.

 In 1993, Wood joined the group of Georges Belfort as a Ph.D. student at Rensselaer Polytechnic Institute, where he worked primarily on mini-intein development for protein purification.
 During this time, he engineered the ∆I-CM intein, which was derived from Mycobacterium tuberculosis recA intein.
 After earning his Ph.D. he joined a team at Bristol Myers Squibb in Hopewell, New Jersey.
 This time he focused on the recovery and in vitro processing of transgenic monoclonal antibody therapeutics.

-In 2001, Wood started his academic career at Princeton University as an Assistant Professor of Chemical and Biological Engineering, where he continued his research focusing on self-removing tags, protein engineering, and applied biosensors.
-In 2009, he joined the Chemical and Biomolecular Engineering Department at Ohio State University as an Associate Professor and soon after was appointed as a Full Professor.
+In 2001, Wood started his academic career at Princeton University as an assistant professor of chemical and biological engineering, where he continued his research focusing on self-removing tags, protein engineering, and applied biosensors.
+In 2009, he joined the Chemical and Biomolecular Engineering Department at Ohio State University as an associate professor and soon after was appointed as a full professor.
 While at the Ohio State, he continued to explore additional applications, including the development of multitarget sRNAs that can be used for metabolic engineering, and the modification of human butyrylcholinesterase for the degradation of the chemical warfare nerve agents in collaboration with the Battelle Memorial Institute.

 Wood has joint appointments with Department of Chemistry and Biochemistry and the Molecular Biophysics Training Program at the Ohio State University.
 He is one of a small group of researchers worldwide focusing on intein implementation in various applications, along with Belfort and Tom Muir.

 Wood's research focuses on developing new technologies by recombining protein domains, particularly in biopharmaceutical development and manufacturing.
 He has continued refining these methods for biopharmaceutical development and manufacturing, and his work has drawn funding from the DARPA BioMOD project, NIH, NSF and US Army Research Office, projects as well as several industry sponsors.
 Wood was also involved in the development of protein switches for biotechnology funded by the NSF Career Award.
 Wood is an author of over 60 publications, six issued patents, two additional patent applications pending and an additional dozen book chapters or edited volumes.
 His publications have been cited nearly 4000 times.

 Wood is a member of the American Chemical Society, BIOT division, American Institute of Chemical Engineers, and International Society of Pharmaceutical Engineers.